apify/apify-docs-v2/sources/academy/webscraping/puppeteer_playwright/common_use_cases/paginating_through_results.md

 4
 ```

 And since we're already on the first page, we'll go ahead and scrape the repos from it.
-However, since we are going to reuse this logic on the other pages as well, let's create a function that will handle the data collection and reliably return a nice array of results:
+However, since we are going to reuse this logic on the other pages as well, let's create a function that will handle the data extraction and reliably return a nice array of results:

 <Tabs groupId="main">
 <TabItem value="Playwright" label="Playwright">